Risk and Reward of AI Agents

 The shadow agent problem compounds the risks that already exist with sanctioned agents.
 Privilege creep accelerates, ownership becomes ambiguous, and observability gaps widen.
 Organizations cannot monitor, audit, or govern agents they do not know about.
 Discovery has to come before governance — and today, most organizations are behind on both.

-Privilege Creep
+Privilege Creep Is Silent and Cumulative

 With sanctioned agents, risk rarely appears all at once.
 It accumulates incrementally and with good intentions.
 A workflow fails because the agent lacks a required permission.
 Someone grants additional access to unblock progress.
 A new integration is added.
 Another credential is provisioned.
 Over time, the agent builds a composite permission set that no single person fully understands — with access that was never explicitly reviewed or approved as a whole.